-In Oct.
-1904 (aged 21) Ludgate passed the Civil Service exams for Clerkships 2nd Division of the Civil Service (having passed 1st Division a year earlier), but failed the medical [35].
-In Feb.
-1905 (aged 22) the "Case of Mr. Percy Ludgate - Irish Civil Service" was raised in the House of Commons, Westminster, by Timothy Harrington MP KC (who owned the United Ireland and Kerry Sentinel newspapers).
+In October 1904 (aged 21), Ludgate passed the Civil Service exams for Clerkships 2nd Division of the Civil Service (having passed 1st Division a year earlier), but failed the medical.35 In February 1905 (aged 22), the "Case of Mr. Percy Ludgate - Irish Civil Service" was raised in the House of Commons, Westminster, by Timothy Harrington MP KC (who owned the United Ireland and Kerry Sentinel newspapers).
 The petition was for a new medical examination with a view to being certified for one or other of the positions for which he had passed exams.
 He got a negative response from the Financial Secretary of the Treasury (soon to be Duke of Devonshire): "As nearly a year had elapsed since Mr. Ludgate's medical examination for an assistant clerkship, it was necessary to re-examine him before issuing him a certificate for a second-division clerkship.
-The result of the medical examination proving unsatisfactory the Civil Service Commissioners were unable to grant a certificate for either position" [41].
+The result of the medical examination proving unsatisfactory the Civil Service Commissioners were unable to grant a certificate for either position."41

 By the 1911 Census, Percy, his mother and Alfred were still at 30 Dargle Rd.
-Percy was listed as a commercial clerk to a corn merchant [42], but it is not known when this began.
-It is possible it was a deliberate first step towards an accounting career.
+Percy was listed as a commercial clerk to a corn merchant, 42 but it is not known when this began.
+It is possible it was a deliberate first step toward an accounting career.

-In Dec.
-1908 (aged 25) he submitted his paper to the Royal Dublin Society, and in Apr.
-1909 "On a Proposed Analytical Machine" was published in their Scientific Proceedings [1].
-In July 1909 a review by Prof. C.V.Boys of the paper was published in Nature [2].
+In December 1908 (aged 25), he submitted his paper to the Royal Dublin Society, and in April 1909, "On a Proposed Analytical Machine" was published in their Scientific Proceedings.
+In July 1909, a review by Prof. C. V. Boys of the paper was published in Nature.
 Percy Ludgate's publication was a stunning achievement for a clerk to a corn merchant, to whom the RDS Science Committee, including several Fellows of the Royal Society and numerous professors, could well have been daunting.
 He and his proposed machine would have become known in what he may have thought an exalted circle.

-In 1914 (aged 31) his paper "Automatic Calculating Machines" [43] was published in the Handbook of the Napier Tercentenary Exhibition, which took place in Edinburgh during 24-27th July (World War I started on the 28th July).
-This paper focussed on Babbage, but mentioned Ludgate's 1909 design, and a subsequent difference engine design [44].
-That Ludgate, rather than a notable mathematics professor, should describe Babbage's engines is curious.
+In 1914 (aged 31), his paper "Automatic Calculating Machines" 43 was published in the Handbook of the Napier Tercentenary Exhibition, which took place in Edinburgh during July 24-27 (World War I started on July 28).
+This paper focused on Babbage, but mentioned Ludgate's 1909 design, and a subsequent difference engine design.
+44 That Ludgate, rather than a notable mathematics professor, should describe Babbage's engines is curious.